I’ve come to show you the Street of Dreams

 Having come all the way here, down the Sacred Way, there is only one thing for it.
 We walk round, find a low part of wall at the back of the site, and hurdle the fence into Eleusis’ magnificent old grounds.

 The columns and steps and altars where bizarre initiation sacrifices and practices happened for over 2,000 years are all here.
-A place so secret and so protected that anyone who revealed the rites that were performed would be put to death.
+A place so secret and so protected back in ancient times that anyone who revealed the rites that were performed here would be put to death.